Jochen Mass: Career

-After the 1977 season Mass left McLaren and signed with the ATS team, because of his good relationship with Robin Herd who was hired as the technical director.
+After the 1977 season, Mass left McLaren and signed with the ATS team, because of his good relationship with Robin Herd who was hired as the technical director.
 Herd left the team early in the season after disagreements with team owner Günter Schmid.
-Mass' season proved disastrous, scoring no points, failing to qualify for three races and having to sit out the last three races after braking his leg during testing.
+Mass' season proved disastrous, scoring no points, failing to qualify for three races and having to sit out the last three races after breaking his leg during testing.
 He subsequently left the team and moved to Arrows for 1979 season.

-During his two seasons with Arrows he recorded five points finishes.
+During his two seasons with Arrows, Mass recorded five points finishes.
 His best showings were at the two Monaco GPs.
 In 1979 he was on road to a podium finish around 15 seconds behind the leading Ferraris when his brakes failed.
 After a lengthy repair pit stop he still finished sixth albeit seven laps down.
 In 1980 he recorded his best non-McLaren F1 finish there with a fourth place.

 Mass' Arrows turned over several times at the 1980 Austrian Grand Prix at Zeltweg.
 He bruised his neck and wrenched a vertebra but was able to leave the hospital.

 Mass was convinced to stop racing Formula One cars after an accident with Mauro Baldi at the 1982 French Grand Prix at Paul Ricard.
 His March and the Arrows of Baldi touched at maximum speeds, both cars flying off the track and through a containment fence.
 Mass's car continued, hitting a tyre-lined guardrail.
 The March finally came to rest upside down and on fire, almost halfway into a spectator area.
 Amazingly he escaped with light burns only, and Baldi was uninjured.